 Take 100% responsibility for your own life and your own future.
 No one cares as much about your future as you do.
-Never pass the buck or blame.
+Never pass the buck or blame others.
 Man up or woman up.

 Good things take time.
 Rome wasn’t built in a day.
 Nothing worth accomplishing is fast, free or easy.
 Have some patience and stay the course.

-I learned this lesson in the Army myself.
+I learned this valuable lesson in the Army.
 Whatever you decide is important, inspect it.
 This lets people know you are serious.
-Besides, if you don’t inspect things from time to time, you won’t really know how things stand.
+Besides, if you don’t inspect things from time-to-time, you won’t really know how things stand.